Uniswap/docs/README.md

 A good example is

 ### Guides
-This should contains guides for using the product
+This should contain guides for using the product
 A good example is

 How deep should they be?